astro-fusion/astro-blogs/17_Ashtakavarga/170208_Rahu_and_Ketu_in_Ashtakavarga.md

 ---
-title: "Rahu and Ketu in Ashtakavarga"
+title: Rahu and Ketu in Ashtakavarga
 description: |
   "Special considerations for calculating and interpreting the shadow"
 pubDate: "2025-03-07"